2022 PhD Projects in CPP

 Funding eligibility: UK nationals and international students who satisfy UK residency criteria (settled/pre-settled status + 3 years ordinary UK residency) are eligible for funding.
 Irish nationals resident in the ROI are also eligible for some of the studentships, please contact the supervisors or the Head of Centre (Prof. M. Borghesi, email@example.com) for further details .

-The additional three projects below have currently no confirmed studentship funding, but are also open for applications.
+The additional three projects below have currently no confirmed studentship funding, but funding may become available at later stage for successful candidates.
 Please contact the supervisors if interested.

 Applications for post-graduate studies must be made via the QUB portal.
 Applicants must hold a MSci/BSc/MSc degree in Physics or a relevant subject with a grade of a least 2.1 (or equivalent).